hoffstadt/DearPyGui/docs/README.md

 ---

-Ensure you have the newest version of Python 3.8 (3.8.5 at the moment).
+Ensure you have the newest version of Python 3.8.
  ```
  pip install dearpygui
  or